When Amazon first launched the Echo smart speaker in 2014, it was easy to work out which one to buy. Not any more.

 Alexa integration is excellent, with the Sonos One responding just as any other dedicated Echo devices.
 As well as controlling music playback through this device, you can control any other Sonos speakers in your home using the Alexa Skill.

-Coming this year is Google Assistant support, too, which could make the Sonos One the best smart speaker overall, letting you choose the assistant you want to use.
+Google Assistant support was introduced in 2019 too, which arguably made the Sonos One the best smart speaker overall as it lets you choose the assistant you want to use.

 If you already have a full house of Sonos kit, go for the Echo Dot and use that for voice control instead.